SEE YOUR STORY WITH CLARITY

 My high-touch coaching approach offers the kind of one-on-one feedback that helps you see your work with new clarity.
 I’ll be your personal alpha reader, editor, and storytelling guru rolled into one.
 And our ongoing work will keep you on track and on schedule, nudging your output and helping you over the finish line.

 If you resonate with Mark Zuckerberg’s renowned motto of “move fast and break things,” you might feel inclined to jump straight from writing and self-revision into editing.
-But if you prefer to get the lay of the land before trying something new or value having an experienced guide as you navigate writing and revision, a book coach could be the perfect fit.
+But if you like to get your bearings before diving into something new and appreciate having an experienced guide in your corner, coaching could be exactly what you’re looking for.

 WRITERS ARE SAYING